andrej-fischer/cloneHD/README.md

-# cloneHD and filterHD software
+# How to get cloneHD and filterHD software?

 The current stable release, including pre-compiled executable binaries of filterHD and cloneHD for Mac OS X (64bit), can be found at <ftp://ftp.sanger.ac.uk/pub/teams/153/cloneHD/>.

-# Run test with simulated data
+# Run a test with simulated data!

 If you download cloneHD from the ftp site above, you can test both filterHD and cloneHD by running